-Many people gave concrete examples of ways their lives had been improved by better relations between the communities.
-The communities help each other in their daily lives, for example in the fields.
-In Bowel 1, the Moors lend land to the Fulani if they need it, particularly when the water in the river recedes and irrigation is difficult.
-The fodder reserve is a common asset.
-They share everything, including infrastructure: such as a mosque, school, borehole, fields etc.
+Many people gave concrete examples of ways in which their lives have been improved by better relations between the communities.
+The communities help each other in their daily lives, such as in the fields.
+In Bowel 1, the Moors lend land to the Fulani if they need it, particularly when the river recedes, and irrigation is difficult.
+The fodder reserve is a common asset amongst communities, while they also share infrastructure including a mosque, school, borehole, and fields.

-In Keur Madiké, the process has greatly strengthened the links among women.
-The women now meet every Thursday at their respective homes to organise activities - "now the women feel at ease among themselves" explain the women in Wendou Mbabaa2 - Menza.
-In the village of Mourtogal and Rotiet, the women practice rain-fed farming together, in symbiosis, on fields belonging to the Maures.
+In Keur Madiké, increased dialogue has greatly strengthened the links among women - they meet every Thursday at their respective homes to organise activities "now they...feel at ease among themselves", explain the residents of Wendou Mbabaa2 - Menza.
+In the village of Mourtogal and Rotiet, the women practice rain-fed farming together on fields belonging to the Maures.
 A women's cooperative common to both communities was created in 2022, to provide a framework for joint agricultural work.